Syntax Document

 println('1 +..+100 = ', sum)

-In this example, the loop continues to execute until i is greater than 100.
+In this example, the loop will continue until i is greater than 100.
 The final output is the same as the classic loop.

 var list = [1, 1, 2, 3, 5, 8, 13, 21]